site logo

 The rest of the War

 He crossed to Shepherdstown on the 18th, and was sent to a hospital in Winchester, VA on the 19th.
-He returned to his Regiment at Matrinsburg about the end of September.
-He was appoined 4th Corporal on 4 October 1862 and 2nd Corporal on 22 June 1863.
-He was captured in action at Gettysburg, PA on 2 July 1863, and imprisoned at Ft.
+He returned to his Regiment at Martinsburg about the end of September.
+He was appointed 4th Corporal on 4 October 1862 and 2nd Corporal on 22 June 1863.
+He was captured in action at Gettysburg, PA on 2 July 1863 and imprisoned at Ft.
 Delaware and Point Lookout, VA.
-He was exchanged at Savannah, GA in November 1864.
-He was promoted to First Corporal to date from May 1864.
+He was exchanged at Savannah, GA in November 1864 and was promoted to First Corporal to date from May 1864.
 He was home on furlough into February 1865, and on light duty near Houston to the end of the War.

 References & notes

-Basic service information from Polley1.
-Stevens published his Reminiscences2 in 1902, source of futher detail and the quote above.
+His service basics from Polley.1 Stevens published his Reminiscences2 in 1902, source of the quote above.
+Personal details from Schmutz3 and family genealogists.
+His gravesite is on Findagrave.

 Birth